jasminebuilds/world-football-ranking-prediction/README.md

 - How much does international form during a World Cup Season influence the Ballon D'or ranking?

 ## 🤝 Credits (updated frequently)
-mancity.com
+mancity.com<br/>
 premierleague.com

-created with 🩵 for world football by Jasmine.
-Inspired by sports analytics and the love of building from scratch.
+<p>created with 🩵 for world football by Jasmine.
+Inspired by sports analytics and the love of building from scratch.</p>